sabacan509/aws-apigw-path-replacer/README.md

 http://localhost:3000/
 ```

-### For docker user, instead of above build and run.
+### For docker user, instead of above build and run:
 ```
 docker-compose up -d --build
 ```